 Hosting a CCBC Workshop

-Start by contacting CCBC librarian Megan Schliesman (608-262-9503) to see the CCBC to see if we have already committed to a workshop in your part of Wisconsin and with any questions you have about the information that follows.
+Start by checking our "Calendar of Events" for presentations around Wisconsin, or contact CCBC librarian Megan Schliesman (608-262-9503) or to see if we have already committed to a workshop in your part of Wisconsin and with any questions you have about the information that follows.

 Workshop Format Options

 CCBC workshops can take place over the course of a single day or over two days.
-We encouage planners to consider an evening component that might be more accessible to classroom or early childhood teachers.
+We encourage planners to consider an evening component that might be more accessible to classroom or early childhood teachers, followed by a workshop for librarians/librarians and teachers the next day.

-- Great New Books for Children and Teens
+- Great New Books for Children and/or Teens

-In addition to gearing a book presentation toward a specific audience, we can also develop other workshop topics toward a specific focus/need (e.g., evaluating young adult fiction, non-fiction, etc.)
+In addition to gearing a book presentation toward a specific audience (e.g., K-5, Gr 6-12, early childhood, public librarians, school libraries), we can also develop other workshop topics toward a specific focus/need.

 We are open to exploring ideas for both format and content.
 Let us know your interests and needs.